osduncan/osduncan/README.md

 ## 🎯 Goals This Year

-- 🎓 Finish my thesis with style and rigour
+- 🎓 Finish my thesis with style and rigour.
-- 🌐 Learn more Mandarin (你好！)
+- 🌐 Learn more Mandarin (你好！).
-- ✈️ Travel smart, live well, code from beautiful cafés
+- ✈️ Travel smart, live well.
-- 🧠 Keep growing in diplomacy, design, and data
+- 🧠 Keep growing in diplomacy, design, and data.

   ## 📬 Connect